Alternative · AI inside Slack (native skills + Slackbot)

 Why not just use Slack AI?

 Slack AI is a per-user skill — meeting summary, draft reply, channel digest.
-Fidelic is a per-role agent — a CS lead, marketing strategist, research analyst with a published constitution.
+FidelicAI is a per-role agent — a CS lead, marketing strategist, research analyst with a published constitution.
 Different shapes, both legitimate.
 If the work is bounded and per-user, Slack AI is fine.
 If the work is a role, hire an agent.

-Is Fidelic free if I have Slack Enterprise?
+Is FidelicAI free if I have Slack Enterprise?

-Can I run both Slack AI and Fidelic in the same workspace?
+Can I run both Slack AI and FidelicAI in the same workspace?

 Yes — that's the typical pattern.
-Most teams that hire a Fidelic agent keep Slack AI for per-user skills (summaries, drafts, digests) and add the Fidelic agent for the role-shaped work (the CS lead, the marketing strategist, the research analyst).
+Most teams that hire a fidelic agent keep Slack AI for per-user skills (summaries, drafts, digests) and add the fidelic agent for the role-shaped work (the CS lead, the marketing strategist, the research analyst).
 They are complementary, not substitutes.

 How does Slack AI compare to Salesforce Agentforce?

 Both are AI extensions of platforms you already pay for.
 Slack AI is a per-user skill layer; Agentforce is a CRM-embedded agent layer.
 Both lean enterprise.
-Fidelic is a separate workforce — hired by the role, flat-rate, in your Slack as a teammate.
+FidelicAI is a separate workforce — hired by the role, flat-rate, in your Slack as a teammate.
 See /alternatives/agentforce and the buyer's field guide at /guide/hiring/hiring-an-ai-agent-2026-buyers-field-guide.

 Where to next